Last Updated on December 26, 2022 by Dr Gustavo Assatourians DDS

 In a healthy oral cavity, good and bad microbacterium exist in harmony.
 With poor oral hygiene and irregular dental visits, a build-up of dental plaque happens which causes an imbalance and an increase in the growth of harmful disease-causing bacteria leading to increased cavitation, gum diseases, and spread to the other parts of the body, especially lungs.

-There is growing evidence that suggests that gum diseases increase the risk and complications in patients with COVID-19 disease.
+There is growing evidence that suggests that gum disease and covid increase the risk and complications in patients.
 However, maintaining good oral hygiene with a regular visit to your dentist will not only prevent this from happening but also keep your teeth and body healthy.
 Following are the few things that can help you stay strong and healthy:

 - Maintain a healthy balanced diet to keep yourself and your immune system healthy and strong.